 Chair Informatics 19

 Florian Matthes holds the chair Software Engineering for Business Information Systems at Technische Universität München.
-The current focus of his research is on technologies driving the digital transformation of enterprises and societies: Enterprise architecture management, social content and model management, and semantic modeling of legal texts (LexAlyze).
+The current focus of his research is on technologies driving the digital transformation of enterprises and societies: Enterprise architecture management, service platform and ecosystem modelling, collaborative model-based working environments and semantic analysis of legal texts (LexAlyze).

 As head of the software architecture working group of the Gesellschaft für Informatik, member of the advisory board of the Ernst Denert-Stiftung für Software Engineering and organizer of several workshops and conferences in the area of enterprise architecture he puts special emphasis on the cooperation between practitioners and scientists in informatics and information systems.